fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/bulb-gauge/real-time-gauges.md

   </tr>
   <tr>
     <td>`dataStamp`</td>
-    <td>Constantly changing data stamp that can be added to the real-time data URL, so as to maintain a state.
-For more information, read the {% linkTo tutorials/chart-guide/real-time-charts/adding-data-stamp.md %} article.</td>
+    <td>Constantly changing data stamp that can be added to the real-time data URL, so as to maintain a state. </td>
   </tr>
 </table>